 Violations of these regulations often provide critical evidence in establishing liability after a tractor-trailer crash.
 When companies or drivers cut corners on these requirements, they create foreseeable risks that can lead to catastrophic accidents.

-High-Risk Locations for Tractor-Trailer Accidents in Allentown
+Where are the High-Risk Locations for Tractor-Trailer Accidents in Allentown?

-Certain areas in and around Allentown see higher concentrations of tractor-trailer accidents.
-The I-78/Route 22 interchange experiences frequent tractor-trailer accidents due to merging traffic, construction zones, and congestion during peak hours.
+- The I-78/Route 22 interchange: This area experiences frequent tractor-trailer accidents due to merging traffic, construction zones, and congestion during peak hours.
 This area’s complex traffic patterns and limited sight lines create particular challenges for large commercial vehicles.

 Understanding Insurance Coverage in Allentown Tractor-Trailer Cases